-3.1 The Order Land comprises an area of land of approximately 5.21 hectares.
-The eastern boundary is formed by Ponders End High Street (A1010).
-Part of the northern boundary comprises a series of two/three storey buildings that house a variety of small-scale office and warehouse functions associated with the Queensway Industrial Area.
-The western boundary comprises Kingsway, which is lined by traditional terraced houses with gardens backing onto the Order Land.
-Derby Road and Loraine Close, to the south of the Order Land support a mix of detached, semi-detached and flatted properties.
+- 3.1 The Order Land comprises an area of land of approximately 2.14 hectares (21,402 square metres).
+The eastern boundary is formed by Ponders End High Street.
+Part of the northern boundary comprises a series of two/three storey buildings that house a variety of small-scale office and warehouse functions associated with the Queensway Industrial Area, known as "the Works".
+The western boundary is formed by the playing fields of the Heron Hall Academy.
+Derby Road and Loraine Close, to the south of the Order Land support a mix of detached, semi-detached and flatted properties. - 3.2 Full details of the Order Land appear in the Schedule to the Order but in summary it comprises:-

-- 3.2 Full details of the Order Land appear in the Schedule to the Order but in summary it comprises:- - The Queensway Campus which is a 3.9 hectare site that comprises a range of faculty buildings, a hall of residence for 350 students, a multi-storey car park and the listed (Grade 2) Broadbent Building and gymnasium; - an area of car park to the rear of the Enterprise Centre; - the single storey retail units at Nos.188-196 High Street; - the Tara Kindergarten at No.198 High Street; - a pair of 2 storey retail units at Nos.
-200/202 High Street; - the cleared site of the former Beef and Barrel Public House at 216 High Street; - the industrial unit at No.230 High Street, that sits back from the High Street frontage, behind the Mosque; and - Ponders End Library, off College Court and its car parking area. - 3.3 Details of the interest(s) and rights to be acquired are listed in the Schedule to the Order.
+- the single storey retail units at Nos.188-196 High Street; - the Tara Kindergarten at no.198 High Street; - a pair of 2 storey retail units at Nos.
+200/202 High Street; - the cleared site of the former Beef and Barrel Public House at 216 High Street; - the industrial unit at no. 230 High Street, that sits back from the High Street frontage, behind the Mosque ("the Plastics Factory"); and - Ponders End Library, off College Court and its car parking area. - 3.3 Details of the interest(s) and rights to be acquired are listed in the Schedule to the Order.
 This Schedule has been prepared based upon information gathered through inspection of the Land Registry title documents, site inspections and enquiries, and the responses to notices issued requesting title information under the Acquisition of Land Act 1981 Section 5(A).
-Whilst it represents a schedule of known interests it is acknowledged that other currently unknown interests may emerge as the compulsory purchase process proceeds.
-Save where expressly excluded, the Council intends to acquire all interests in the Order Land. - 3.4 The Order Map identifies the land proposed to be acquired (coloured pink) and the individual plot boundaries and numbers correspond with the plot numbers in the Schedule to the Order.

-- 3.5 The extent of the Order Land is illustrated on the plan appended to this Statement.

-Other important areas of land in the vicinity of the Order Land that are also identified include: - Queensway, which is a successful employment area that provides a busy and thriving business community with generally small scale office and warehouse space, is located to the north of the Order Land ("Queensway Industrial Area"); - Ponders End Park to the east of the Order Land, which is currently being transformed from a functional recreational ground into a valuable sustainable community space; and - Tesco Extra store located to the north of the Order Land on the High Street; and - Southbury Station which represents the closest rail link to the Order Land with direct links to London Liverpool Street station.
+Whilst it represents a schedule of known interests it is acknowledged that other currently unknown interests may emerge as the compulsory purchase process proceeds. - 3.4 Save where expressly excluded, the Council intends to acquire all interests in the Order Land. - 3.5 The Order Map identifies the land proposed to be acquired (shown edged red and coloured pink) and the individual plot boundaries and numbers correspond with the plot numbers in the Schedule to the Order. - 3.6 Other important areas of land in the vicinity of the Order Land include: - Queensway, which is a successful employment area that provides a busy and thriving business community with generally small scale office and warehouse space, is located to the north of the Order Land ("Queensway Industrial Area"); - Ponders End Park to the east of the Order Land, which has been transformed from a functional recreational ground into a valuable sustainable community space; and - Tesco Extra store located to the north of the Order Land on the High Street; and - Southbury Station which represents the closest rail link to the Order Land with direct links to London Liverpool Street station.